Sandipbiswas462/basic-project/README.md

 # basic-project
-This project only used HTML , CSS and Javascript.
+This project only used HTML , CSS and Javascript..